kg398/100_fingers/README.md

 # 100_fingers project: Parametric hand
 ![Human, mirrored human, and aye-aye hand designs and assemblies](/media/hands.png)

-Figure 1: Three example hands included in the initial release.
+Figure 1: Three example hands included in the initial release and presented in [(1)](#list-of-publications).

 Generating large numbers of anatomical parameterised fingers and hands with OpenSCAD (https://openscad.org/).

 ## Intro
 Code for generating the initial hand version and 3D files for reproduction and modular actuation.
 The hand is designed for single-piece 3d printing with consumer-grade printers, enabling rapid customisation and large-scale real-world experimentation.
 Additionally, the hand is designed to be uncomprimising with actuation.
 Five tendons per four degree of freedom finger allows full control.
-Though for simplicity, accessibility and exploration of hand behaviours, the included actuation system examples rely heavily on underactuation by connecting the majority of tendons to passive springs.
+Though for simplicity, accessibility, and exploration of hand behaviours, the included actuation system examples rely heavily on underactuation by connecting the majority of tendons to passive springs.

 ### Summary of files
 - /OpenSCAD: scripts for generating hands with OpenSCAD. parameters.scad for demo use and parameters for generating example hands